maxxies/mnist_ensemble_learning/README.md

-MAchine learning model which uses ensemble learning on MNIST dataset to find the best predictor.
+Machine learning model which uses ensemble learning on MNIST dataset to find the best predictor.